hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    needed, then NSEC SHOULD be used in preference to NSEC3.
 NSEC3 requires greater computational power (see Appendix B) for both authoritative servers and validating clients.
-Specifically, there is a non trivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
+Specifically, there is a nontrivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
 NSEC mitigates this concern.
    If NSEC3 must be used, then an iterations count of 0 MUST be used to alleviate computational burdens.
-Please note that extra iteration counts other than 0 increase impact of resource CPU- exhausting DoS attacks, and also increase risk of interoperability problems.
+Note that extra iteration counts other than 0 increase the impact of CPU-exhausting DoS attacks, and also increase the risk of interoperability problems.

    Note that deploying NSEC with minimally covering NSEC records [RFC4470] also incurs a cost, and zone owners should measure the